 Of important note, Fraser is also a town of artists.
 Fraser has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Fraser’s character.

-The percentage of people in Fraser who are college-educated is somewhat higher than the average US community of 21.84%: 26.95% of adults in Fraser have at least a bachelor's degree.
+The citizens of Fraser are very well educated compared to the average community in the nation: 39.38% of adults in Fraser have a bachelor's degree or even advanced degree.

-The per capita income in Fraser in 2022 was $43,764, which is upper middle income relative to Colorado and the nation.
-This equates to an annual income of $175,056 for a family of four.
+The per capita income in Fraser in 2022 was $44,651, which is middle income relative to Colorado, and upper middle income relative to the rest of the US.
+This equates to an annual income of $178,604 for a family of four.
 However, Fraser contains both very wealthy and poor people as well.

 Fraser is a very ethnically-diverse town.
 The people who call Fraser home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Fraser residents report their race to be White, followed by Black or African-American.
 Fraser also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 18.20% of the town’s residents.
-Important ancestries of people in Fraser include German, African, Irish, English, and Turkish.
+People of Hispanic or Latino origin account for 11.10% of the town’s residents.
+Important ancestries of people in Fraser include German, Welsh, Turkish, Irish, and English.

 The most common language spoken in Fraser is English.
 Other important languages spoken here include Spanish and Italian.